• Motor Cube

 When you were little, did you ever think that the people on TV actually lived inside your TV?
 (We did, too!)
 It's easy to create your own drawings and characters to “live” inside a make-believe TV.
 Power it up just the way you want it to be!

-4 Stack the flat LEGO plate on top of the cubes
+4 Stack the flat 4 X 8 plate on top of the Cubes.

 6 Build a simple frame.
-Get the long LEGO bricks and two plates
+Get the long bricks and two plates.

 12 Take the foot and connect it onto the frame.
 Now the entire assembly can stand up.